PavelShpagin/test-repo/README.md

-# Classic Pacman Game
+# Pacman - Mobile & Desktop

-A browser-based Pacman game with classic arcade gameplay.
+A clean, responsive Pacman game that works perfectly on both mobile and desktop devices.

+## Features

+- **Responsive Design**: Automatically adapts to any screen size
+- **Mobile Controls**: Touch-friendly control pad and swipe gestures
+- **Desktop Controls**: Classic arrow key controls
+- **Ghost AI**: Ghosts pass through walls with random movement
+- **Score System**: Persistent high score using localStorage
+- **Progressive Difficulty**: Speed increases with each level
+- **Clean Graphics**: Pixel-perfect rendering with smooth animations

 ## How to Play

-1. Open `index.html` in any web browser
-2. Click "START GAME" to begin
+### Desktop
-3. Use arrow keys to control Pacman
+- Use arrow keys to control Pacman
+- Avoid the ghosts
-4. Collect all pellets while avoiding ghosts
+- Collect all pellets to advance

-5. You have 3 lives
+### Mobile
+- Use the on-screen control pad
+- Or swipe on the game canvas
+- Touch-optimized for all devices

-## Features
+## Technical Details

-- Classic Pacman gameplay
-- 4 colorful ghosts that move randomly
-- Score tracking with persistent high score
+- Pure JavaScript (no dependencies)
+- HTML5 Canvas
+- Responsive CSS
-- Progressive difficulty
+- Mobile-first design
-- Smooth 60 FPS performance
+- 60 FPS performance

-## Files

-- `index.html` - Main game page
-- `game.js` - Game logic
-- `style.css` - Styling

-## Play Online
+## Live Demo

-Simply open index.html in your browser or host on GitHub Pages.
+Open `index.html` in any modern browser or deploy to GitHub Pages for instant play.